ReayrtNyGit/python-data-analysis/README.md

 If you're a beginner, welcome to the super exciting field of data sciences, and I  suggest the Python basics from Treehouse's 7-day free trial [here](https://teamtreehouse.com/subscribe/) as a general prerequisite.
 Let's get started!

 # Virtual environments for Data Science
 Before we start jumping into data science, we need to talk about setting up a development environment.
 You could begin installing each python data science library using pip-- a recursive acronym that can stand for either "Pip Installs Packages" or "Pip Installs Python."
 Alternatively, pip stands for the "preferred installer program."
 It's the de facto standard package-management system used to install and manage software packages written in Python.
-There are many other reasons, such as faster performance, but that is outside the scope of this Livestream.
-See the chart and attribution link below for more.

 <p align="center">
 <br>